alemart/surgescript/docs/tutorials/components.md

 Components
 ==========

 Entity Component System (ECS) is a software pattern used in game development.
-The idea is that in-game objects (called *entities*) can be customized by adding or removing objects (called *components*) in runtime.
+The idea is that in-game objects (called *entities*) can be customized by adding or removing objects (called *components*) at runtime.
 Components add functionalities or behaviors to the entities to which they are attached to.
 In SurgeScript, both entities and components are objects - the difference is conceptual.

 As an example, consider an in-game object called **Parrot**.
 Objects by themselves are empty; they do nothing.
 However, an interesting behavior of parrots is that they are blabbers: they keep repeating the same thing over and over again.
 So, let's create an empty object **Parrot** and spawn on it the **Blabber** component: